Renni9807/k8s-.yaml-file/README.md

 # Kubernetes MongoDB Deployment Project
 ### This Project is created with the help of using nanajanashia/k8s-demo-app:v1.0, the docker image.
-The docker image is already created by her.

 # Kubernetes Demo Application
 This project is based on nanajanashia's Kubernetes tutorial.
 Original Docker image: `nanajanashia/k8s-demo-app:v1.0`

 ## Project Overview
 This project demonstrates how to deploy a simple web application using Kubernetes.
 It uses MongoDB as a database, running alongside the web server in a Kubernetes cluster.

 ## Prerequisites
 - Minikube
 - kubectl
 - Docker (optional: for building your own images)

 ## Project Structure
 - `mongo.yaml`: MongoDB deployment and service definition
 - `webapp.yaml`: Web application deployment and service definition
 - `mongo-secret.yaml`: Secret for MongoDB credentials